GjjvdBurg/abed/README.md

 Notes
 -----

-Installation of ABED and its dependencies must be done under the same Python version.
+1. Installation of ABED and its dependencies must be done under the same Python version.
 It is recommended to use Python version 2.7.9.

+2. ABED currently allows two modes of operation: 'ASSESS' for model assessment, and 'CV_TT' for cross validation with a test dataset.
+In the latter case the datasets need to be specified with '{train_dataset}' and '{test_dataset}' in the ABED configuration file.